ring0-c0d3-br34k3r/Inline_Hooking/README.md

   This "VirtualProtect(originalMessageBoxA, sizeof(int), PAGE_EXECUTE_READWRITE, &oldProtect);" Makes the memory of the target function writable.

-  This "memcpy(originalBytes, originalMessageBoxA, sizeof(int));" Original Byte Storing him to for return in unhooking function
+  This "memcpy(originalBytes, originalMessageBoxA, sizeof(int));" Original Byte Storing him from "originalMessageBoxA" to "originalBytes" for return in unhooking function

-  This " DWORD relativeAddress = (DWORD)HookedMessageBoxA - (DWORD)originalMessageBoxA - 5;" Calculates the relative address for the jump instruction.
-Fo9 mn had
+  This " DWORD relativeAddress = (DWORD)HookedMessageBoxA - (DWORD)originalMessageBoxA - 5;" Calculates the relative address for the jump instruction. up thats
   functions We Will take 5 bit for put the JMP
   - See    :    https://www.malwaretech.com/wp-content/uploads/2015/01/CodeFlow.png